President and Chief Executive Officer

 Prior to joining the CFDC, Sean was the Director of Industry Partnerships at Florida Polytechnic University.
 Sean facilitated collaborative partnerships and alliances with leading companies in the research, technology, and engineering fields.
 Throughout his career, Sean has had the opportunity to direct economic and business development initiatives for a variety of organizations, including Enterprise Florida and Pasco Economic Development Council.
 He has been directly involved in the successful recruitment and expansion of a diverse set of companies throughout the region and the state of Florida.
 Sean has also worked in private industry for Outsource Partners International, a global finance and accounting outsourcing firm and as a real estate consultant for Keller Williams Realty.

 Joining the team in May 2017, Lindsay serves as the Vice President of Investor Relations and Marketing.
 She is responsible for building private investment for the CFDC and its work as Polk County’s economic development partner.
 The organization’s stakeholders are critical to the continual growth and development of our region.

 Lindsay has over 13 years of professional experience building relationships and philanthropic support for the benefit of the communities she has had the privilege of serving.
 She has worked in foundation management, fundraising and community relations roles in higher-education, social service and healthcare organizations.
 Lindsay joins CFDC most recently having worked with Good Shepherd Hospice where she was the Senior Major Gifts Officer.
 Prior to Good Shepherd, she served as the Director of Development for Florida Polytechnic University where she was responsible for engaging business stakeholders in the university’s robust scholarship program.

 Lindsay earned her Masters in Public Administration from Florida Atlantic University and holds credentialing as a Certified Fundraising Executive (CFRE).
-She and her husband, TJ, are also co-owners of the Lakeland-based coffee shop, Concord Coffee, and reside in Lakeland with their son.
+She and her husband, TJ, reside in Lakeland with their son.